-Switching to nonlead ammunition and fishing tackle ensures cleaner meat and reduces the impact on non-target wildlife
+Switching to nonlead ammunition and fishing tackle in the field ensures cleaner meat and reduces the impact on non-target wildlife

 Cleaning and reorganizing my fishing gear this weekend, I found an artifact from a bygone time for me: a tin of lead split shot in various sizes.
 It was at the bottom of my spin-fishing tackle bag, which I haven’t used for years.
 The split shot was corroded over, and I wondered how many of these I had left at the bottom of lakes inhabited by loons over the years, sobered by the realization that they are either still down there and could still poison a loon or already have.